Millicent de Cauntelo1

 Last Edited=19 Jun 2008

-Elizabeth (?) married, firstly, Richard Naylor before 1482.1 She married, secondly, Sir John Bassett before 1483.1 She married, thirdly, John Stokker before 1484.1 She married, fourthly, Sir George Neville, 2nd Lord Abergavenny, son of Sir Edward Neville, 1st Lord Abergavenny and Elizabeth Beauchamp, Lady Bergavenny, after 1485.1 She died in 1500.1 Her will (dated 14 April 1500) was probated on 19 June 1500, in which she desccribes herself 'of Berghdenne, in the parish of Chartham, Kent'.1
+Elizabeth (?) married, firstly, Richard Naylor before 1482.1 She married, secondly, Sir Robert Bassett before 1483.1 She married, thirdly, John Stokker before 1484.1 She married, fourthly, George Neville, 2nd Lord Abergavenny, son of Edward Neville, 1st Lord Abergavenny and Elizabeth Beauchamp, Baroness Bergavenny, after 1485.1 She died in 1500.1 Her will (dated 14 April 1500) was proven (by probate) on 19 June 1500, in which she desccribes herself 'of Berghdenne, in the parish of Chartham, Kent'.1

-From before 1482, her married name became Naylor.1 From before 1483, her married name became Bassett.1 From before 1484, her married name became Stokker.1 From after 1485, her married name became Nevill.1 As a result of her marriage, Elizabeth (?) was styled as Lady Bergavenny after 1485.
+From before 1482, her married name became Naylor.1 From before 1483, her married name became Bassett.1 From before 1484, her married name became Stokker.1 From after 1485, her married name became Nevill.1 After her marriage, Elizabeth (?) was styled as Baroness Bergavenny after 1485.

 Citations